byu-vv-lab/sarl/README.txt

 "ant javadoc" to generate javadoc documentation in doc/javadoc.
 The documentation can be read using any web browser to open doc/javadoc/index.html.

+Scripts:

+The scripts (in directory "scripts") should not be of interest to most developers.
+They are used mainly on the server side to automate the testing and coverage analysis after each commit and to send the data to a web page.